Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Daar was The End.
 He was pure anger given fur, claws, teeth and a city full of foes to destroy.

-Any Stoneback Brother could tear through biodrones with well-practiced ability, and Fiin had lost count of how many he had personally put down...but Daar was on another plane of skill, backed with a body no Gaoian---and only a tiny pawful of *Humans*---came even close to matching.
+Any Stoneback Brother could tear through biodrones with well-practiced ability, and Fiin had lost count of how many he had personally put down...but Daar was on another plane of skill, backed with a body no Gaoian - and only a tiny pawful of *Humans* - came even close to matching.
 It was like the old days and the old stories.
 He was a *force of nature* as the Humans said, and nothing the biodrones could do offered the barest hint of effective resistance to him.
 The ‘drones and all their devices fell before him like grain before the harvester.

 Yet despite his awesome lethality he killed with absolute economy; maybe a triple-shot burst with his weapon or a swipe across a throat without even pausing to finish the job.
 He instinctually *knew* when a target was destroyed and just let them bleed out.
 He’d move on, servicing more without a bound of space between.